-In the Village of Chevy Chase, someplace else is now designated as your -not your neighbor’s- yard.
-So, as we planned a modest kitchen and family room addition for our clients on Hesketh Street in Chevy Chase, we were asked to comply with Village rules about water management.
+In the Village of Chevy Chase, someplace else is now designated as your yard.
+So, as we planned a modest home addition for a new kitchen and family room on Hesketh Street, we were obliged to comply with Village rules about water management.
 Our client had two choices:

 - collect the water in rain barrels (which can be used for garden watering), or

 - dig a rain garden and pipe water from the downspouts to that location in the yard.

 They chose rain garden.
 A rain garden is a landscaping solution for controlling water on a residential lot.
 An area is excavated about two feet deep and filled half way with gravel and then soil and plants that can thrive in a damp environment.
 The rain garden solves the problem by providing a place for water to naturally collect and slowly be absorbed into the ground.
 As it turns out, our clients have always had a low, wet area toward the back of their lot that they avoided.
 So, it was a perfect match.
 In this case it will provide the homeowners an opportunity to do something nice (and useful) with a hereto unattractive part of their back yard.
 We’ve heard some griping about the added cost of compliance with water management rules.
 But so far, it hasn’t caused anyone to change their mind about building an addition to their home.